-In Sacramental Theology and Liturgics students will examine the theology embedded in various Episcopal liturgies found The Book of Common Prayer, The Book of Occasional Services, and recent liturgies authorized by General Convention, such as the Marriage Rite for Same Sex Couples.
+In Sacramental Theology and Liturgics, students will examine the theology embedded in various Episcopal liturgies found in the Book of Common Prayer, the Book of Occasional Services, and recent liturgies authorized by General Convention, such as the Marriage Rite for Same-Sex Couples.

 The Book of Common Prayer introduces students to its history and evolution as well as possible future developments.
 Students will also have the opportunity to organize and conduct various rites.